 Rory Linnane, Reporter USA TODAY NETWORK-Wisconsin who covers the issue of teen suicides in Wisconsin.

 Allan Borsuk, Senior Fellow in Law and Public Policy, Marquette Law School, who studies and writes about current educational policies and politics in Wisconsin.

-The panel and reception is sponsored by the Center for Politics and the People and is open to the public.
+The panel and reception is sponsored by the Center for Politics and the People, DREAM (Disability Rights, Education, and Activism Network), and Psi Chi (National Honor Society in Psychology), and is open to the public.